ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 end
 ```

 Pretty simple code here.
 Basically we're going to use this to get a current page, and then update the page later on.
-Now let's tie this all together with a Rake task:
+Now lets tie this all together with a Rake task:

 ```ruby
 desc 'Create a report on incidents based on services.'